cobyrem/breakfast-DASH/README.md

 # Breakfast-DASH Dashboard

 Welcome to the Breakfast-DASH(board)!
 This interactive Dash application provides insights into a fictional breakfast stand named Reid's, which operates in a commercial downtown area from Monday to Friday, 8 am to 11 am.
 The stand offers a selection of drinks (coffee, tea, sodas) and food items (egg & sausage, oatmeal), catering to various dietary preferences including vegan and keto options.
 Reid's uses the Ordr Point of Sale (POS) system, utilizing the Ordr API to access order data.
+The body of the Order API message is available in a JSON document.

 ## Access the Dashboard
 Explore the Breakfast-DASH dashboard through the following link: [Breakfast-DASH Dashboard](http://b-dash-iframe-env.eba-trun3m23.us-east-2.elasticbeanstalk.com)